The Enneagram and Mental Illness: Understand Each Type's Predispositions

 - Experiencing intense anger and shame when receiving constructive criticism

-- Isolating herself from the art community, exacerbating feelings of loneliness and depression
+- Isolating herself from the art community, exacerbating loneliness

 Negative Coping Mechanisms – The Perfectionist’s Maladaptive Strategies